 How much do I owe?

-Since some student loans accrue interest while in school, during grace periods and while in deferment or forbearance and repayment, the total debt to be repaid may increase with time.
-Early or prepayment of all or part of a student loan may be made without any penalty to the borrower.
-Contact your lender if you have questions or need assistance.
+Since some student loans accrue interest while in school, during grace periods, and while in deferment or forbearance and repayment, the total debt may increase with time.

 When do I begin repayment?

-Many factors influence the monthly payment amount, total payout and length of repayment of any given student loan.
+Many factors influence the monthly payment amount, total payout and length of repayment including:

 - Amount borrowed